-Bump stocks just one chip in Congress' partisan gamble on gun control
+'Bump stocks' just one chip in Congress' partisan gamble on gun control

 Taking action on any plan entails compromise.
 So far, the sides just aren’t willing to do that.
 And in a paradoxical twist, the butchery in Las Vegas last week may give Republicans the chance to pass controversial firearm legislation of their own, which Democrats vehemently oppose.

-Let’s start with Rep. Carlos Curbelo, the Florida Republican who is rolling out a ban to bar bump stocks.
+Let’s start with Rep. Carlos Curbelo, the Florida Republican who is rolling out a ban to bar “bump stocks.”

 “After so many years of trying to reach a bipartisan compromise on gun legislation, it looks like we may have a breakthrough here,” Curbelo said recently on the Fox Business Channel.

-But closely parse the statement by the National Rifle Association on the bump stock issue.
+But closely parse the statement by the National Rifle Association on the “bump stock” issue.

 “The NRA believes that devices designed to allow semi-automatic rifles to function like fully-automatic rifles should be subject to additional regulations,” said the NRA.

 At first blush, some perceived the statement as a departure from the NRA’s usual hardline stand.
-But the group says it may be in order for “additional regulations” for bump stocks, not a prohibition.
+But the group says it may be in order for “additional regulations” for “bump stocks,” not a prohibition.

 That’s where the compromise part gets hard.

-Would lawmakers like Curbelo -- and probably a host of Democrats -- be willing to compromise on bump stocks if it didn’t prohibit them but just imposed more regulations?
+Would lawmakers like Curbelo -- and probably a host of Democrats -- be willing to compromise on “bump stocks” if it didn’t prohibit them but just imposed more regulations?

 Must it be a full-on ban?
 Would the NRA accept something beyond beefed-up regulations?
-And as long as we’re talking about bump stocks, wouldn’t Second Amendment-defending Republicans insist that Democrats compromise on something, too?
+And as long as we’re talking about “bump stocks,” wouldn’t Second Amendment-defending Republicans insist that Democrats compromise on something, too?

 How about permitting expanding concealed carry permits across state lines?
 What about the sportsman’s bill to make it easier to obtain suppressors and silencers?
 Isn’t that what compromise in Congress is all about?
 Accepting half-loaves?
 Horse-trading?